tancredosouza/krites.io/src/problem_statement.md

 # Fibonnacci numbers

-Given `N` numbers, return their corresponding fibonnacci number.
+Given `N` numbers, return the correspondent fibonnacci number.

 ## Definition

-The Fibonnacci number is defined as so:
+The Fibonnacci sequence is defined as follows

 ```
 - fib(0) = 0